alaaGaafer/Auto_ML_Project/ReadMe.md

 - test the results(assem)
 - connect the smac to cleaned datasets(assem)
 - connect smac to similarity search(assem)
-- use the combinations between the cleaned datasets with similarity search and get the best model(asseM)
+- use the combinations between the cleaned datasets with similarity search and get the best model(asseM) (finished
-- train the best model with high fidelity(assem)
+- train the best model with high fidelity(assem)(finished)
+- add time series to best models (assem and alaa)
 - complete the database (nada and zeina)
 - connect front end with back end to (all team)